-In his 28th year on the faculty of The University of Texas at Austin as the Director of Bands, Jerry Junkin is recognized as one of the world’s most highly regarded wind conductors.
+Serving since 1988 on the faculty of The University of Texas at Austin where he holds the Vincent R. and Jane D. DiNino Chair for the Director of Bands, Jerry Junkin is recognized as one of the world’s most highly regarded wind conductors.
 He serves as Music Director and Conductor of the Hong Kong Wind Philharmonia and as Artistic Director and Conductor of the Dallas Wind Symphony.
 In 2005 Jerry was presented the Grainger Medallion by the International Percy Grainger Society in recognition of his championing of Grainger’s works.
 Jerry Junkin is an enthusiastic advocate of public school music education, having conducted All-State bands and festivals in forty-eight states and on five continents.
-Contact: firstname.lastname@example.org
+Jerry Junkin is a Yamaha Corporation Master Educator.

 Dr. Gene Peterson

 Dr. Gene Peterson is the Director of Performance Tours at Perform International and the Director of Choral Studies at California Baptist University Collinsworth School of Music.
 His diverse and extensive background in both academic and church music contexts supports his leadership in international performance events and tours, as well as choral arts ensembles, worship ensembles, graduate choral conducting and vocal programs at CBU.
 Dr. Peterson’s breadth of expertise and experience, engaging and articulate teaching, and passion for mentoring the next generation of musicians is apparent through his work in the academy, the church as well as his work around the world.

 ARTISTIC DIRECTOR OF ORCHESTRAS